-This summer is set to break the record of hottest summer ever (what global warming?) in the UK and this weekend the thermometer exploded past the 30 degrees mark in London.
+Last summer broke the record of hottest summer ever (what global warming?) in the UK and this weekend the thermometer explode past the 25 degrees mark in London.
 Oxford Street might be too hot and crowded to walk around, a train to the nearest beach might be too expensive or you just might want to escape your boiling hot room.
 So what do you do when you’re melting in the capital?

 Get Wet at the Lido